 A note on sample size

-Since success tracking tests usually involve asking people about their opinion about an experience (how they felt), having an adequate sample size can be vital to making claims about your data.
+Since success tracking tests usually involve asking people for their opinion about an experience (how they felt), having an adequate sample size can be vital to making claims about your data.
 You can remain agile and not break the bank with around 30 participants per group or competitor if you choose to do an experience2 test.
 If you want greater certainty about your results, you're welcome to choose to make your sample size more substantial, and many customers do.

 Thinking aloud and success tracking tests

 If you have a lot of competitors, then including them may increase the value of your success tracking test.
 When the number of participants grows beyond 30 or 40 total, the importance of having participant audio begins to diminish, since you won't have the time or stamina to watch and listen to every session.
 Opting not to capture sound also reduces the per-response cost, making it easier to get to a sample size that you can generalize about.